Do You Need a License To Sell CBD?

 CBD is one of the many natural chemical compounds found in the hemp plant.
 Hemp is a variety of cannabis, though it is not a psychoactive plant like marijuana (which is also a variety of cannabis) is.
 This is because hemp plants contain only a trace percent of THC (tetrahydrocannabinol), which is the intoxicating substance found in marijuana, while both hemp and marijuana plants contain CBD.

-Parts of cannabis plant were controlled under the Control Substances Act since 1970 but as of recently, DEA has removed CBD from the controlled substance list.
-The FDA has held a public hearing regarding the regulation of CBD and now, the last step which the entire industry is waiting for, is that a guideline for CBD consumer products to be developed.
+Cannabis plants have been controlled under the Control Substances Act since 1970.
+However, the DEA has recently removed CBD from the controlled substance list and has held a public hearing regarding its regulation.
+Now, the last step the entire industry is waiting for is a guideline for CBD consumer products to be developed.

 In many cases, as long as the CBD is sourced from industrial hemp as opposed to marijuana, it shouldn’t cross the 0.3% THC threshold.
-In other words, it’s critical you know the source of your CBD before selling it to your customers.
+In other words, you must know the source of your CBD before selling it to your customers.

-Though we’ve answered the question of whether it is legal to sell CBD, you may now be wondering if you need a license to sell CBD or any sort of special documentation before you begin retail sale.
+Ok, so we’ve answered the question of whether it is legal to sell CBD.
+But do you need a license to sell CBD or any sort of special documentation before you start retail sales?

-It is important to note that some States and local jurisdictions are now requiring a license to sell CBD.
-We would recommend that you familiarize yourself with the regulations in your State or seek legal counsel to ensure that you are 100% compliant with the law.
+It is important to note that some states and local jurisdictions now require a license to sell CBD.
+We would recommend that you familiarize yourself with the regulations in your state or seek legal counsel to ensure that you are 100% compliant with federal law.

 CBD is becoming increasingly popular, and adding CBD products for sale in your boutique, clinic, cafe, or practice can be an easy and profitable new income stream.

 As long as you’re selling high-quality CBD products from a reputable source and stay compliant with any regulatory requirements for your state, you should be able to sell CBD.

 Tips For Selling CBD